SeanKilleen/seankilleen.github.io/_posts/2020-02-16-how-to-set-up-a-new-windows-laptop-quickly-with-some-prep-and-tooling-beforehand.md

 ## So, how did this all play out on my new laptop?

 * I opened the new laptop and set up Windows.
 During the course of that setup, I was asked for my Microsoft login, which then also set up my OneDrive account to sync to the new machine.
+All my files (desktop, docs, etc.) were available to me as soon as I started up.
-* I installed Chocolatey
+* I installed Chocolatey, like I normally do with any machine.
 * I opened my one-drive folder, found the `packages.config` for my old laptop exported by the chocolatey package list backup tool.
-* I edited the packages config file (removed some old tools I no longer used, etc.)
+* I copied and edited the packages config file (removed some old tools I no longer used, etc.)
-* I used chocolatey to install GitHub Desktop and Google Chrome.
+* I used chocolatey to install GitHub Desktop and Google Chrome since I knew I'd want to use them in the meantime.
 * I ran `choco install packages.config -y` and waited for everything to install.
 * While I was waiting for those to install, I used GitHub Desktop to pull down the repositories that I knew I wanted to work with.
 I also opened Chrome and signed in to sync things up.

+## The End Result?

 Not long after, my environment was basically ready to go.
 I found a few more apps that I'd used on the old laptop that were missing, that now had Chocolatey packages, so I installed those too.

-## The End Result?

 In under 2 hours, my new laptop was setup and ready to go, and I felt right at home!
 A little prep went a long way.

+Hope you find this useful.
+Happy computing!